oracle-livelabs/weblogic/webcenter-content/wcc-rfp-mgmt/04-setup-apex-application/04-setup-apex-application.md

 - Login to Workspace and Install Packaged Application.
 - Update Rest Datasources URL and credentials

+### Prerequisites
+This lab assumes you have:
+- A  Paid or LiveLabs Oracle Cloud account
+- You have completed:
+    - Lab: Prepare Setup ( *Paid Tenants* only)
+    - Lab: WCC Environment Setup
+    - Lab: Initialize Environment

 ## Task 1: Create New APEX Workspace for RFP Management Application

 To create new APEX workspace, you need log in to Oracle APEX's default **INTERNAL** Workspaces as **ADMIN** User (or) the user with Administrator Privilege on the APEX Instance